Legislation sponsored by Simpson, new environment committee ranker

 By Gwendolyn Craig

-The widow of an Adirondacks-based environmental conservation officer is slated to get $2.07 million by March 1 after Gov. Kathy Hochul signed legislation deeming her eligible for an accidental death benefit.
+The widow of an Adirondacks-based environmental conservation officer is slated to get an estimated $2.07 million over her lifetime after Gov. Kathy Hochul signed legislation deeming her eligible for an accidental death benefit.

 Stephen Raymond, who served with the state Department of Environmental Conservation for two decades, died April 17, 2017.
 His widow, Shari Raymond, found out after his death that his lung, bone and brain cancers diagnosed less than a year earlier were linked to about 225 hours Stephen Raymond served at Ground Zero in New York City after the 9/11 terrorist attacks.